ABCaps35/pcwatcher/README.md

 ## Future Plans
 The following items are to be worked on in the future:
-- Remove unnecessary MySQL dependency from Spring Boot (this was left in just for development and testing of main app, and will be removed once refinement has begun)
 - One-step installation
 - One-step execution (possibly including a .jar file or Electron wrapping)
 - Adaptation for external server monitoring